 I can see that Karl Marx was correct in predicting that capitalism would create an increase in alienation.
 His comments were more in relation to increased industrialisation and the breakup of trades into divisions of labour, but there has also been an effect socially.
 Why is it that in an age of higher standards of living that we have such high levels of anti-depressant drug use, high levels of suicide and increase in anti-social activity amongst youths?

 An important psychological need of people is the sense of belonging to, or being part of, a wider grouping.
-Despite being beneficial to living standards capitalism seems to have undermined that sense of belonging and perhaps the high levels of antidepressant use and high levels of suicide are results of an increased feeling of alienation within society.
+Quoting Yuval Harari from the book 'Sapiens' p.403 (published by Penguin 2011) 'Millions of years of evolution have designed us to live and think as community members.
+Within a mere two centuries we have become alienated individuals'.
+Although undoubtedly beneficial in raising living standards, capitalism, and other cultural changes, have undermined that sense of belonging and the high levels of antidepressant use and high levels of suicide are results of an increased feeling of alienation within society.

 Having worked in highly productive teams, and coincidentally very happy work teams, whilst travelling in the South Island in the sixties, and, having seen the corrosive adversarial battle between unions and government in Britain, I conceived the concept of a common bond for employees in Queenstown in the late sixties.
 I have never given up on believing that this common bond framework in workplaces will be a win win for all stakeholders, for owners, for employees, for investors, for the community, for social well-being and for the economy.

 Since the sixties my belief in the concept has been vindicated in several ways as follows:-